dbmcclain/Lisp-Actors/xTActors/Propagators/README.txt

 specifying the operator interconnections between CELLS.

 PROPAGATORS are also implemented as Actors beneath the network.
-They use a pull-model to collext operator arguments from their input CELLS (via :CONTENT messages), whenever they are ping'd.
+They use a pull-model to collect operator arguments from their input CELLS (via :CONTENT messages), whenever they are ping'd.
 And they, in turn, send new information to their output CELL, which might cause a cascade of asynchronous computation in other legs of the network.